The Disciples (band)

-The Disciples are a dub roots reggae group that was formed in 1986 by brothers Russ D. and Lol Bell-Brown.
-They are said to be named by Jah Shaka after producing exclusively for Jah Shaka.
+The Disciples are a dub roots reggae group that was formed in 1986 by brothers Russ D. and Lol Bell-Brown, named by Jah Shaka after providing Discomix Dubplates for his sound system.
 They recorded four albums of instrumental dub for Jah Shaka's King Of The Zulu Tribe label during 1987 to 1990.

 Russ D. acquired some basic recording equipment in 1985 which started their productions.
 Over the years this has seen many changes moving from a bedroom with four- and eight track recording to a small purpose built studio which now comprises full 24 track recording and mixing facilities.

 The Disciples built their own sound system in 1991 and played events across the UK for the following five years.
 They played alongside Aba Shanti-I, Iration Steppas and Channel One Sound System.
 Musical content was strictly roots reggae and dub music from all eras.

-Their first label, Boom Shacka Lacka, was formed in 1993 for releasing heavyweight instrumental dubs and this included a release of Prowling Lion.
+Their first label, Boom Shacka Lacka, was formed in 1993 for releasing heavyweight instrumental dubs and this included a release of discomix Prowling Lion.
 They also produced another album, For Those Who Understand.
 During this time their tracks featured on compilations for labels such as Virgin (Macrodub series), Dope On Plastic, Zip Dog and Dubhead.
 Further albums were released with artists such as Rootsman, Dayjah and Sister Rasheda.